jellyfin/jellyfin-mpv-shim/README.md

 ### Trickplay Thumbnails

 MPV will automatically display thumbnail previews.
-By default it uses the Jellyfin chapter images but it can also use JellyScrub as the source.
+By default it uses the Trickplay images and falls back to chapter images.
 Please note that this feature will download and uncompress all of the chapter images before it becomes available for a video.
 For a 4 hour movie this causes disk usage of about 250 MB, but for the average TV episode it is around 40 MB.
 It also requires overriding the default MPV OSC, which may conflict with some custom user script.
 Trickplay is compatible with any OSC that uses [thumbfast](https://github.com/po5/thumbfast), as I have added a [compatibility layer](https://github.com/jellyfin/jellyfin-mpv-shim/blob/master/jellyfin_mpv_shim/thumbfast.lua).

  - `thumbnail_enable` - Enable thumbnail feature.
 (Default: `true`)
- - `thumbnail_jellyscrub` - Use JellyScrub as the thumbnail source instead of chapter images.
-(Default: `false`)
  - `thumbnail_osc_builtin` - Disable this setting if you want to use your own custom osc but leave trickplay enabled.
 (Default: `true`)
  - `thumbnail_preferred_size` - The ideal size for thumbnails.
 (Default: `320`)